-Under his ministerial leadership at the ministry of finance and economic development, Konteh was said to have been responsible for granting over $200 million a year in tax waivers to importers with whom he had personal, political and business connections, under the direction of the president.
+Under his ministerial leadership at the ministry of trade and economic development, Konteh was said to have been responsible for granting over $200 million a year in tax waivers to importers with whom he had personal, political and business connections, under the direction of the president.

 But after three years of police investigations and a series of long-drawn adjourned court appearances, the case against Richard Konteh has this week collapsed.
 He is now a free man – and as critics say – ‘free to enjoy his millions of dollars loot’.

 In June 2014, Richard Konteh was detained by police after President Koroma made a public statement alleging serious corruption offences against him, based on vital evidence he had received.